Edward John Newell: Employment

 After the falling out with his mother, he sought work.
 Newell met Captain Johnson, who enlisted Newell as a seaman.
 Newell soon left port for Cadiz, Spain.
 For about one year, Newell was at sea; he later described some of the hardships of that experience, including "a most dreadful storm" and living for six weeks "on raw meat, lying in wet clothes, and constantly working at our pumps."

 After returning home to Dublin and telling his father of his voyage, his father asked Newell to settle down and found him employment in a painting and glazing business, which Newell wrote that he begrudgingly followed for about a year until his "usual licentiousness occasioned a difference" with his employer.

 Newell soon became a glass-stainer for the next two years, before a falling out with his employer and his father.

-Following an failed attempt to emigrate to America, he moved on to Limerick and Dublin, trying to find a job but never holding one down for long.
+Following a failed attempt to emigrate to America, he moved on to Limerick and Dublin, trying to find a job but never holding one down for long.
 He found himself in almost complete poverty, and when he asked his parents for assistance, he was denied due to his enthusiastic support of the United Irishmen.

 In 1796, Newell moved to Belfast, where he started his own portrait and miniature painting business.
 Newell had never attempted miniature painting before, and he had received no instruction in the vocation.

 Two of Newell's known paintings are a self-portrait that he included in his later biography, and a portrait of Betsy Gray, who fought and died at the Battle of Ballynahinch.